 Their name, originally chosen by Brue who first named his solo act MISSIO, comes from the Latin word for “mission.”
 It had special meaning for him, as it represented the period in his life when he was recovering from addiction, and he even had the word tattooed on his arm.
 Many of the tracks on the latest album deal with drugs, emotional pain, and the struggles of overcoming addiction in general.
 The songs were written by Brue and Butler, with assistance on most tracks by Dwight A. Baker, who produced and mixed the album.
 Several fellow Austin musicians also contributed to some of the tracks.

 The album kicks off with “Underground“, a killer track that instantly hooked me with its irresistible hip hop beat, infectious melody and trippy vibes.
 The way MISSIO incorporates a rich array of synthesizers, instruments and textures to create a dense, sweeping soundscape is really impressive, and I absolutely love Brue’s distinctive vocal style that registers in the higher range, just below a falsetto.
 He earnestly croons of his frustration that success and money haven’t brought the happiness and peace of mind he expected: “I’m down.
 I should be on top, but I’m always underground.
 Things are lookin’ up, but I’m making myself drown.
-My anxiety and money just compounds.
+High anxiety that money just compounds.
 I’ll be right here, just waiting underground.”

 Next up is “Temple Priest“, a bombastic orgy of trap heaven.
 In the parlance of today’s youth, this song is fucking SICK!
 The track opens with Brue shrieking “That’s why they call me temple priest, muthafucka!“, then we’re hit upside the head by a volley of grinding industrial synths and crushing trap beats.
 Brue snarls the lyrics that (according to his tweets) speak to his feelings about “American religion and all the judgmental assholes out there.
 Find truth on your own terms.
 Don’t ever feel forced to believe something because of your upbringing.
 Don’t listen to artists/celebrities forcing shit down your throat either.”
 Amen to that!
 The track features some fine guest vocals by Austin rappers Paul Wall and Kota the Friend.
 It’s one of my favorites on an album filled with favorites!